jinxing1990/coq-chain/README.md

 > **NOTE:** The original and full documentation of formalization of different variations of divide-and-conquer algorithm design paradigm for lists and the different sorting algorithms' proofs and programs can be found on https://github.com/jinxing1990/coq-formalized-divide-and-conquer.

-The following are the dependencies between the Coq files that lead to different proofs of the theorem type `coq sort_prog`:
+The following are the dependencies between the Coq files that lead to different proofs of the theorem type `sort_prog`:

 ---
-LEGENDS:
+**LEGENDS:**

 Edge: Type
 Node (dotted): Incomplete (sub)proof term